-Her formal introduction to art began at 13.
-She had the privilege of taking a year of painting lessons with family friend and artist, Richard Fike.
-Not long after, Mackenzie had the opportunity to take a weekly drawing class with Minneapolis artist Brian Lewis at The Atelier--a studio apprenticeship for fine art in Minneapolis.
-Thanks to the support of her father, Mark, who willingly made the three-hour round trip, Mackenzie attended weekly classes at The Atelier for the next two years.
+Mackenzie's formal introduction to art began at 13 in her hometown of Siren, WI.
+She had the privilege of taking a year of painting lessons with artist, Richard Fike.
+Soon after, Mackenzie began weekly drawing classes with Minneapolis artist Brian Lewis at The Atelier Studio Program of Fine Art in Minneapolis.
+Thanks to the support of her father, Mark, (who made the weekly three-hour round trip without complaint) Mackenzie attended weekly classes at The Atelier for the next two years.

-During her senior year, Mackenzie took part in the Phipps Center for the Arts high school competition in Hudson, WI.
-She was awarded first place and received the Alice M. Stolpe Scholarship for her painting, Norse Reverie.
+In 2010 during her senior year of high school, Mackenzie took part in the Phipps Center for the Arts high school competition in Hudson, WI.
+Out of hundreds of entries, she was awarded first place, as well as the Alice M. Stolpe Scholarship for her painting, Norse Reverie.
 Soon after, she made the decision to attend The Atelier to pursue a career in fine art.
-She graduated from Siren High School in May of 2010, ready to continue her education.

-In addition, Mackenzie has studied master works in renowned museums around the world—The Louvre and Musee d’Orsay in France, The Zorn Museum in Sweden, and numerous museums throughout Belgium, including the Rubens House and the Royal Museum of Fine Arts.
-Mackenzie has also attended workshops hosted by the Atelier with Jeffrey T. Larson and Stephan Orsak.
+In addition, Mackenzie has engaged in museums around the world—The Louvre and Musee d’Orsay in France, The Zorn Museum in Sweden, and numerous museums throughout Belgium, including the Rubens House and the Royal Museum of Fine Arts.

 During the summer of 2014, Mackenzie attended a workshop at Grand Central Atelier in New York—Portrait Painting with Scott Waddell.
-This experience greatly impacted her, and has prompted her to relocate to New York.
-Mackenzie recently had the privilege of being accepted to Grand Central Atelier, and is currently engaged in her first of four years in their full-time program.
+This experience greatly impacted her, and prompted her to relocate to New York.
+Mackenzie studied over the next four years with renowned artists such as Jacob Collins, Colleen Barry, Will St. John, Joshua LaRock, and Edward Minoff.